VA-Explorer/va_explorer/docs/training/general/roles.md

   * - Field Worker
-    - Field Workers have similar permissions to Data Viewers, but are allowed only allowed full access to view and modify VAs for those that they have conducted.
+    - Field Workers have similar permissions to Data Viewers, but are allowed only allowed full access to view and modify VAs for their own location.
       This allows them to assist data managers in repairing any cause of death errors.
 ````

 Users should have a role with the fewest capabilities and least record access